marcinmiz/CHATTER/README.md

  Finally, install phpunit to the project directory by running this command in command prompt, where working directory is project directory:
  `composer require "phpunit/phpunit=4.3.*"`

-You can add absolute path of phpunit executable file to PATH environment variable.
-It permits to run phpunit in command prompt by typing `phpunit` instead of absolute path to executable file.
 You can check whether phpunit is installed by running `phpunit -v` in console.

+phpunit.xml file is a configuration file for phpunit.

-Note that you have to add absolute paths of executable files before all above checks to avoid using absolute paths to executable files in console.
+Note that you have to add absolute paths of executable files before all above checks excluding phpunit to avoid using absolute paths to executable files in console.
+#Tests
+You can run tests by running command `phpunit` in console.